u1i/yoisho/README.md

 # Yoisho Banking Corporation

-Webservices and REST APIs that expose bank related data services, you can use them for testing and demos.
+Webservices and REST APIs that expose bank related data services with dynamic content, you can use them for testing and demos.
 Run them in containers on your local environment or in any cloud that gives you Docker.

 <img src="https://raw.githubusercontent.com/u1i/yoisho/master/resources/yoisho-logo.png" width="250"/>